Zircon Myths and Legends

 Hindu Mythology: Kalpa Tree and Divine Origins

-It wasn’t just decoration.
-In Ayurvedic practice, yellow or clear zircon was thought to purify the spirit, strengthen wisdom, and attract prosperity—qualities that made it far more than a beautiful gem.
+In Ayurvedic practice, yellow or clear zircon was thought to purify the spirit, strengthen wisdom, and attract prosperity.
+I wonder if these Ayurvedic beliefs are a result of this gems connection to the sacred tree.

 Sri Lankan Legends: A Talisman for Safe Travels